BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Partially Signed Bitcoin Transactions (PSBTs) are the newest way to vary the creation of basic Bitcoin transactions.
-They do so by introducing collaboration into every step of the process, allowing people (or programs) to not just authenticate transactions together (as with multisigs), but also to create, fund, authenticate, and broadcast collaboratively.
+They do so by introducing collaboration into every step of the process, allowing people (or programs) to not just authenticate transactions together (as with multisigs), but also to easily create, fund, and broadcast collaboratively.

 > :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.17.0.
 Earlier versions of Bitcoin Core will not be able to work with the PSBT while it is in process (though they will still be able to recognize the final transaction).
 Some updates and upgrades for PSBTs have continued through 0.20.0.